xraph/steel/CONTRIBUTING.md

 - GitHub contributors page
 - Release notes for significant contributions

-Thank you for contributing to ForgeRouter! 🚀
+Thank you for contributing to Steel! 🚀